Bretten: History

 Bretten was first mentioned as "villa breteheim" in the "Lorsch codex" in 767.
 Since 1148 Bretten had the right to mint and issue coins.
 In 1254 Bretten received city rights.
 In 1492 Bretten was granted to hold four fairs by Pfalzgraf Philipp.
 Philipp Melanchthon was born in Bretten in 1497.
 The residents of Bretten successfully sallied against the Swabian besiegers around Ulrich of Württemberg in 1504.
 In 1803 Bretten became “Badische Amtsstadt”.
 After the industrial revolution, the local economy was dominated by cooker production for many years.
 In 1975 Bretten was given the status of a "Große Kreisstadt" (district city).

 Transport

 Bretten station is on the Württemberg Western Railway and the Kraichgau Railway.
 Every two hours there are direct train connections to Stuttgart and Heidelberg.
-Many commuters live in Bretten and use S4 services of the Karlsruhe Stadtbahn, which runs three times an hour to Karlsruhe and back.
+Many commuters use S4 services of the Karlsruhe Stadtbahn, which runs three times an hour to Karlsruhe and back.
 In Bretten there are five Stadtbahn stations and five more stations in the villages that belong to the district of Bretten.
 The motorways A5, A6 and A8 are reachable within approximately 30 minutes.